 Are you looking for something specific?
 An activity or a place to rest?
 How far are the hostels?
 How to get to the different hotels in Minca?

-The choice of your accommodation will be very important in Minca, as many of them are far from town.
+Your accommodation choice will be significant in Minca, as many of them are far from town.

 For the hotels and hostels which are not in Minca, you can organize with them private transport.
 There are also moto-taxi who can take you up to different places.
 This service stops after 6 pm.